-We have audited the financial statements of Oaklands College (the 'College') and its subsidiaries (the 'Group') for the year ended 31 July 2020 which comprise the Group statement of comprehensive income, the Group and College statement of changes in reserves and balance sheets, the Group statement of cash flows, the principal accounting policies, and the notes to the financial statements.
+We have audited the financial statements of Oaklands College (the 'College) for the year ended 31 July 2021 which comprise the statement of comprehensive income, the statement of changes in reserves and balance sheet, the statement of cash flows, the principal accounting policies, and the notes to the financial statements.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).

-In our opinion, in all material respects:
+In our opinion, the financial statements:

-- the financial statements give a true and fair view of the state of the Group's and the College's affairs as at 31 July 2020 and of the Group's deficit of income over expenditure for the year then ended.
-We have taken into account relevant statutory and other mandatory disclosure and accounting requirements, and the requirements of the OfS and other funders; - the financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; - funds from whatever source administered by the provider for specific purposes have been properly applied to those purposes and managed in accordance with relevant legislation; - funds provided by the OfS, the Education and Skills Funding Agency and the Department for Education have been applied in accordance with the relevant terms and conditions; and - the requirements of the OfS's accounts direction have been met.
+- give a true and fair view of the state of the College's affairs as at 31 July 2021 and of the its deficit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; - In all material respects, funds from whatever source administered by the provider for specific purposes have been properly applied to those purposes and managed in accordance with relevant legislation; - In all material respects, funds provided by the OfS, the Education and Skills Funding Agency and the Department for Education have been applied in accordance with the relevant terms and conditions; and - In all material respects, the requirements of the OfS's accounts direction have been met.